MobilityData/gtfs-validator/.github/ISSUE_TEMPLATE/docker.md

 Fill this section with more details about the issue you encountered.
 Especially the tags of the image you used A member of our team will assist you.

-Note: while we will provide support for everyone, our [members and sponsors](https://mobilitydata.org/members/)
+Note: while we provide support for everyone, our [members and sponsors](https://mobilitydata.org/members/) see their issues prioritized.